 The District has financial policies in place to promote fiscal stability.
 Our purchasing policy regulates spending.
-Purchases greater than \$500 are required to be approved by a Chief Officer and the Fire Chief and purchases greater than \$5,000 must be approved by the Board of Trustees.
+Purchases greater than \$1,000 are required to be approved by a Chief Officer and the Fire Chief and purchases greater than \$10,000 must be approved by the Board of Trustees.
 The investment policy emphasizes safety of principal and maintenance of purchasing power as the foremost objectives, and this concept is reinforced with the requirement that District assets be collateralized for amounts over the FDIC limit.
 The capitalization policy provides guidelines for the inventory, depreciation, disposal, and maintenance of District assets.
 It establishes an asset system to track and account for changes in assets.
 The fund balance policy provides guidelines for the level and use of fund reserves, as well as the use of annual operating surplus.
 A Vehicle Replacement Fund was created to more clearly segregate operating funds from capital funds for financial statement users.

-MAJOR INITIATIVES FOR FISCAL YEAR 2020
+MAJOR INITIATIVES FOR FISCAL YEAR 2021

 Staffing and associated costs will continue to be our largest operating expenditure.
-District Trustees have prioritized firefighter pension funding and these contributions account for 10% (\$1.31 million) of the 2019-2020 operating budget.
-Health/life insurance also accounts for a significant portion of budgeted operating expenditures at 11% (\$1.4 million).
+District Trustees have prioritized firefighter pension funding and these contributions account for 11% (\$1.42 million) of the 2020-2021 operating budget.
+Health/life insurance also accounts for a significant portion of budgeted operating expenditures at 9% (\$1.17 million).

 The District was awarded the federal SAFER grant in July of 2017 and added 3 additional firefighters to the ranks in October of 2017.
 The SAFER grant revenue will cover 75% of the cost of a starting firefighter for the first 2 years, and then 35% in the third year.
+2020 is the final year of the SAFER grant.

-The CPI-U for the levy funding 2019-2020 is at 2.1% as compared to the prior year's 2.1%.
-This allowed for a 3.1% overall increase to the property tax extension, slightly lower than the prior year's 3.7% increase.
+The CPI-U for the levy funding 2020-2021 is at 1.9% as compared to the prior year's 2.1%.
+This allowed for a 3.4% overall increase to the property tax extension, slightly higher than the prior year's 3.1% increase.

 Ambulance fees are assessed on an annual basis, and last year were determined to be below average; District Trustees raised the fees effective 1/1/2018.
-Ambulance revenue increased by \$124,000 for fiscal year 2018, and increased by \$394,232 for fiscal year 2019.
-Ambulance fees are expected to level off, with no additional increases to fees having been made.
-Increased ambulance revenue will help to cover the purchases of life saving EMS equipment.
+Ambulance revenue increased by \$394,232 for fiscal year 2019, and decreased by \$143,114 for fiscal year 2020.
+Ambulance fees are expected to decrease, with a decrease of \$123,125 in the FY21 budget due to the Stay at Home order for COVID-19.
+Increased ambulance revenue from the GEMT program for Medicaid will help to supplement the purchases of life saving EMS equipment.